robinmoisson/staticrypt/README.md

 #### Encrypt multiple HTML files at once

-And put them in an `encrypted` directory (non-HTML files will be copied as-is):
+This will put the HTML files in an `encrypted` directory, created where you run the `staticrypt` command.
+Non-HTML files will be copied as-is from the input directory, so you can easily overwrite it with the encrypted directory if you want.

 ```bash
 # this will encrypt test_A.html and test_B.html